altwajre/hello-akka/resources/docs/03-actors/03-dispatchers/README.md

 #### Solution 4:
 - Dedicate a single thread to manage a set of blocking resources (e.g. a NIO selector driving multiple channels) and dispatch events as they occur as actor messages.

-#### Note
+# Note
-- Configuring thread pools is a task best delegated to Akka, simply configure in the application.conf and instantiate through an ActorSystem
+- Configuring thread pools is a task best delegated to Akka.
+- Simply configure in the `application.conf` and instantiate through an `ActorSystem`.